 (5) For the purposes of section 17, the working capital of the trading concern formed by the amalgamation of the trading concerns as provided in subsection (2) shall be the aggregate of the working capital of both those concerns as at the appointed day.

-[Section 26B inserted by No. 26 of 1956 s.
+[Section 26B inserted: No. 26 of 1956 s.
 3.]

 26C.
 The West Australian Meat Export Works